Skip to content

 6. Heart Rate Monitor

-Heart rate monitors are key reasons why smartwatches sell like hot cakes.
+Heart rate monitors are key reasons why smartwatches sell like hotcakes.
 As the name goes, it helps detect pulse rate.
 Most smartwatches use photoplethysmography (PGP) sensors for the same.
-Here’s a simple explanation as to how it works:
+Here’s a simple explanation of how it works:

-Greenlight is strongly absorbed by red – which is the color of our blood.
-As your pulse causes a rhythmic change in your amount of blood, there is a change in the redness of your skin too.
-Therefore, the greenlight detects the changes in the blood by measuring the amount of light reflected.
+Greenlight is strongly absorbed by red – the color of our blood.
+As your pulse causes a rhythmic change in the amount of blood, there is a change in the redness of your skin, too.
+Therefore, the green light detects the changes in the blood by measuring the amount of light reflected.
 This is how your pulse rate is detected.

 7. Oximetry Sensor